vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/index.md

 <img src="https://img.shields.io/powershellgallery/dt/VMware.CloudFoundation.CertificateManagement?style=for-the-badge&logo=powershell&logoColor=white" alt="PowerShell Gallery Downloads">

-`VMware.CloudFoundation.CertificateManagement` is a PowerShell module that has been written to support the ability to manage certificates across your [VMware Cloud Foundation][docs-vmware-cloud-foundation] such as:
+VMware.CloudFoundation.CertificateManagement` is a PowerShell module designed to provide you the ability to manage certificates within your VMware Cloud Foundation environment.

+Using this module, you can perform various tasks on a VMware Cloud Foundation instance or a specific workload domain.

-- Configuring the Certificate Authority for SDDC Manager.
+- Configure the Certificate Authority for SDDC Manager.
-- Generating certificate signing requests for a workload domain.
+- Generate certificate signing requests for a workload domain.
-- Requesting signed-certificates for a workload domain.
+- Request signed-certificates for a workload domain.
-- Installing and replacing CA-signed certificates for a workload domain.
+- Install and replace CA-signed certificates for a workload domain.+
-- Generating certificate signing requests for ESXi hosts.
+- Generate certificate signing requests for ESX hosts.
-- Setting the ESXi Certificate Mode in vCenter Server.
+- Set the ESX Certificate Mode in vCenter.
-- Installing and replacing CA-signed certificates for a ESXi hosts.
+- Install and replace CA-signed certificates for a ESX hosts.

 [:material-powershell: &nbsp; PowerShell Gallery][psgallery-module-certificate-management]{ .md-button .md-button--primary }